limjiahau/limjiahau/README.md

 - Deep Learning

-## Summary Of My Journey
-👩‍💻 Started off as an Aircraft Engineer ✈️

-🧠 Currently studying for my B.Eng in Mechanical Engineering
+## Future Plans

-💼 Want to pursue a career in tech for good and Masters in Computing
+👩‍💻 Want to pursue a career in tech for good and Masters in Computing

-💬 More details loading...